2021/2022 Composition Competition

 WINNER ANNOUNCED

-The winner of the competition is Aaron Travers of Bloomington, Indiana, for his composition “Midnight Toccatas,” a work for solo organ.
+The winner of the competition was Aaron Travers of Bloomington, Indiana, for his composition “Midnight Toccatas,” a work for solo organ.
 Dr. Travers is Associate Professor of Composition at Indiana University Jacobs School of Music.
-Dr. Travers will receive the prize of $10,000 and a premiere of the composition will be announced for the 2022-2023 season.
-In addition, this work will be published.
+Dr. Travers received the prize of $10,000 and a premiere of the composition was announced for the 2022-2023 season.
+In addition, this work was published.

 We are grateful to all who entered, and to our judges: